 When you are trapped by any situation, you are programmed to become angry to improve your odds of escaping.
-This is especially true if you are in the Abyss of chronic pain.
-Read the post Your Hand Stuck Over the Stove.
+This is especially true if you are in The Abyss of chronic pain.
+Your Hand Stuck Over the Stove.

 There are several concepts to consider regarding the interaction between pain, anxiety and anger:

 - When a basic need such as air, food, or water is not met, anxiety ensues.
 When you lose control of your ability to resolve the problem you will become angry.

 - Anger causes you to increase your efforts—often dramatically

 - Not being in pain is a basic human need